ezabyss/Google-Foundations-of-Cybersecurity-notes/Course-02-Play-It-Safe-Manage-Security-Risks/Module-02-Security-Frameworks-and-Controls/04-NIST-Framework.md

 * Security frameworks guide risk management
 * NIST CSF is widely used across industries
+* **Govern adds leadership, accountability, and strategy to security efforts**
-* The five CSF functions support incident response and recovery
+* The six CSF functions support the full incident lifecycle
-* SP 800‑53 is critical for federal security systems
+* SP 800-53 is critical for federal security systems
 * Understanding these frameworks strengthens a security analyst’s foundation

 ---